Russell-Ford/poker/README.md

 # "Poker" Solver

 ## Fork Note
 This project was forked from https://github.com/danielloganking/poker to save some time.
-Updated the project to Net5.0, added some dialog prompts, and removed the tie breaking mechanic.
+Updated the project to Net5.0 and added some dialog prompts.

 ## Note